Same-sex marriage (SSM) In Ohio.

 Part 1: 2004-NOV: SSM Ban added to Constitution.

 On this web site:

 "LGBT" refers to the Lesbian, Gay, Bisexual, Transgender/Transsexual community.

 2004: Ohio Constitution modified to deny state recognition of same-sex relationships:

 "Ohio Issue 1," an amendment to the state Constitution, was passed by the voters during 2004 by a margin of 62% to 38%.
 The text reads:

 On 2013-JUN-26, the U.S. Supreme Court issued its ruling in the federal lawsuit Edith Windsor v.
 United States.
-They determined Section 3 of the federal Defense of Marriage Act (DOMA) was unconstitutional.
-This means that once a same-sex couple is married in a state with marriage equality, or a same-sex couple has been married elsewhere and moved or returned to a state that recognizes out-of-state same-sex marriages, they are treated like opposite-sex marriage couples in terms of access to the 1,100 federal benefits.
+They determined that Section 3 of the federal Defense of Marriage Act (DOMA) was unconstitutional.
+This means that once a same-sex couple is married in a state with marriage equality, or a same-sex couple has been married elsewhere and moved or returned to a state that recognizes out-of-state same-sex marriages, they are treated like opposite-sex marriage couples in terms of access to federal marriage benefits.

 2013-MAR: Support for a proposal to repeal "Issue 1" and legalize SSM in Ohio: